thedefaultman/daily-notes/README.md

 # daily-notes

-A Claude Code skill that turns your work into a living, interlinked Obsidian knowledge graph — automatically.
+A skill that turns your work into a living, interlinked Obsidian knowledge graph automatically.

 Every Claude Code session you run gets quietly captured.
 Once a day you run `/daily-notes` and the skill builds a structured daily note: your commits and PRs grouped by feature, your GitHub Project board synced in, your decisions logged, and everything wikilinked into a graph of daily notes ↔ feature pages ↔ plans ↔ memories ↔ people.
-Over weeks, the graph becomes a searchable map of everything you've built and decided — the thing you wish you had when someone asks "wait, why did we do it that way?"
+Over weeks, the graph becomes a searchable map of everything you've built and decided, the thing you wish you had when someone asks "wait, why did we do it that way?"

 It's **config-driven**: nothing about it is hardcoded to one person or project.
 You run